Employee Injury Trends in Wholesale and Distribution [Infographic]

 6% Motor vehicle accidents

-All data included is Travelers indemnity claim data, in accident years 2015-19.
-Zero-dollar claims excluded.
-Valued Dec.
-31, 2020.
+First-year injuries made up 31% of all wholesale workers compensation costs.
+All data included is Travelers indemnity claim data, in accident years 2016-2020.
+Zero-dollar claims are excluded.
+Valued 12/31/2021.
 Losses are unlimited and undeveloped.
-Unless otherwise noted, data points highlighted in this infographic represent claims across all employees in the wholesale and distribution industry.
+Unless otherwise noted, data points highlighted in this infographic represent claims across all employees in the wholesale industry.

 The Travelers Indemnity Company and its property casualty affiliates.
 One Tower Square, Hartford, CT 06183